- 1.1 Care home policies on oral health and providing residents with support to access dental services

 1.1.2 Ensure you set out your duty of care in relation to residents' oral health needs and access to dental treatments.

-1.1.3 Ensure the oral health policy aligns with advice in the Delivering better oral health toolkit.
+1.1.3 Ensure the oral health policy aligns with advice in the Public Health England delivering better oral health toolkit.

-1.1.4 Ensure the oral health policy makes it clear that only practitioners registered with the General Dental Council and acting within its scope of practice may diagnose and treat dental disease or refer someone for specialist treatment (see NICE's guideline on suspected cancer: recognition and referral).
+1.1.4 Ensure the oral health policy makes it clear that only practitioners registered with the General Dental Council and acting within the General Dental Council's scope of practice may diagnose and treat dental disease or refer someone for specialist treatment (see NICE's guideline on suspected cancer: recognition and referral).

 1.1.5 Ensure mouth care is included in existing care home policies covering residents' health and wellbeing and reviewed in line with local practice.